awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-old.md

 ## NFS support<a name="mounting-fs-nfs-info"></a>

 Amazon EFS supports the Network File System versions 4\.0 and 4\.1 \(NFSv4\) protocols when mounting your file systems on Amazon EC2 instances\.
 Although NFSv4\.0 is supported, we recommend that you use NFSv4\.1\.
 Mounting your Amazon EFS file system on your Amazon EC2 instance also requires an NFS client that supports your chosen NFSv4 protocol\.
+Amazon EC2 Mac instances running macOS Big Sur only support NFS v4\.0\.

+Amazon EFS does not support the `nconnect` mount option\.

 **Note**
-Amazon EC2 Mac instances running macOS Big Sur only support NFS v4\.0\.
+For Linux kernel versions 5\.4\.\*, the Linux NFS client uses a default `read_ahead_kb` value of 128 KB\.
+We recommend increasing this value to 15 MB\.
+For more information, see [Optimizing the NFS read\_ahead\_kb size](performance-tips.md#efs-perf-optimize-nfs-read-ahead)\.

 For optimal performance and to avoid a variety of known NFS client bugs, we recommend working with a recent Linux kernel\.
 If you are using an enterprise Linux distribution, we recommend the following:
 + Amazon Linux 2